MaxPleaner/tickers/readme.md

 2. In the text editor, write a Ruby script, but folow some specific rules:
   - The return value of this script is ignored.
   - Instead, the  `curl localhost:3000/update_output` command is used:
+    - Set the 'password' param which is the same used for HTTP auth.
     - Set the 'name' param on this route to be the same as the name you give the script.
     - The 'content' is a URI encoded string, which becomes the displayed text in the ticker.
     - For example, with a script named "MyScript", the command `curl localhost:3000/update_output?name=MyScript&output=#{SecureRandom.urlsafe_base64}` will change the displayed text on the  "MyScript" ticker to a random string.
 If you set this to run every 1000 milliseconds (via the `interval` value chosen), then a new random string will appear every second.